Gubei Water Town

 It is not a historical water town, it is a replica of Wuzhen Water Town in the Southern China, has developed into a large-scale sightseeing and holiday destination.
 Covering an area of 3.5 square miles (9 square kilometers), the holiday resort includes two scenic districts, the Gubei Water Town and the Simatai Great Wall.

 The Simatai Great Wall is a part of Gubei Water Town International Holiday Resort.
 Only watchtowers East 2 to East 10 open to public.
 It is decorated with lights at night.
+The Simatai West section is not opened to public.
 Please note that you're not able to walk toward Jinshanling Great Wall or in reverse.